skillfulman2/chess-extension/README.md

 # Chess.com OBS Overlay

 A Chrome extension that extracts live game data from Chess.com and streams it to an OBS overlay via WebSocket.
+Checkout my [Youtube channel](https://www.youtube.com/@TheChessFarm) to see it in action!

 ## Setup